All posts

 Methodology

-Based on 3,000+ Shopify stores monitored by Vergio between June 30, 2026 and July 7, 2026.
+Based on 60,000+ Shopify stores monitored by Vergio between June 30, 2026 and July 7, 2026.
 Counts are rounded down; aggregates under 30 stores are excluded.
-App adoption reflects the monitored beauty cohort (85 stores).
+Vertical cohorts shown are the three currently deep enough in the panel to compare (beauty, apparel, food and beverage); more open up as monitoring widens.

 Ricky Wolff